Danube Delta: Distributaries of the Danube

-The Danube branches into three main distributaries into the delta, Chilia, Sulina, and Sfântul Gheorghe (Saint George).
+The Danube branches into three main distributaries into the delta: the Chilia, Sulina, and Sfântul Gheorghe.
 The last two branches form the Tulcea channel, which continues as a single body for several kilometers after the separation from the Chilia.
 At the mouths of each channel gradual formation of new land takes place, as the delta continues to expand.

-Chilia, in the north, the longest, youngest, and most vigorous, with two secondary internal deltas and one microdelta in full process of formation at its mouth (to Ukraine).
+The Chilia branch, in the north, the longest, youngest, and most vigorous, with two secondary internal deltas and one microdelta in full process of formation at its mouth (to Ukraine).

-Sulina, the central and thus the shortest arm, which consequently led to its extensive use for traffic and severe transformation.
+The Sulina branch, the central and thus the shortest arm, which consequently led to its extensive use for traffic and severe transformation.
 At its mouth is located the main port and a single settlement with urban characteristics of the Romanian part of the delta.
-Because of the alluvium deposited at its mouth, a channel gradually advancing into the sea (presently it has 10 km) was built in order to protect navigation.
+Because of the alluvium deposited at its mouth, a channel gradually advancing into the sea (presently it has 10km) was built in order to protect navigation.

-Sfântul Gheorghe (Saint George in English), in the south, is the oldest and most sparsely populated.
-Its alluvium has led to the creation, beginning in 1897, of the Sacalin Islands, which today measure 19 km in length.
+The Sfântu Gheorghe branch (Saint George in English), in the south, is the oldest and most sparsely populated.
+Its alluvium has led to the creation, beginning in 1897, of the Sacalin Islands, which today measures 19km in length.

 Climate

-The climate of the Danube Delta is continental, with strong influences from the vicinity of the Black Sea and its prevalent amphibian environment.
-It is the driest and sunniest region of Romania.
-The mean annual temperature is 11 °C (−1 °C in January and 22 °C in July), with mean precipitation between 400 mm/year and 300 mm/year, decreasing from west to east.
-Evaporation is around 1,000 mm/year, amplified by strong and frequent winds, resulting in long periods of drought in the summer.
-The northwest winds cause frequent storms in spring and autumn.
-In the interior of the delta, the continental character of the climate is very pronounced.
+The Danube Delta is considered to be among Romania's sunniest and driest regions.
+The mean annual temperature is 11 °C (−1 °C in January and +22 °C in July), with mean precipitation between 300 and 400 mm/year.